muskansngh07/my-cp-journey/800/soldiers-bananas.md

 }
 ```
 #### Note
-1. Demonstrates fair use of BufferedReader when inputs have to be take in a single line.
+1. Demonstrates fair use of BufferedReader when inputs have to be taken in a single line.